Lance M. Rappaport, Ph.D. C.Psych. R.Psych.

 Outside of research, Emily is a world traveler, she enjoys experiencing different cultures and meeting new people.
 In her spare time she likes to dance, watch movies, and plan her future adventures.

-Undergraduate Student Scientist & Study Coordinator (COVID-19 Child Mental Health Study)
+Undergraduate student scientist (year 3) & Study coordinator (COVID-19 Child Mental Health Study)

-Undergraduate Student Scientist & Research Assistant (COVID-19 Child Mental Health Study)
+Undergraduate student scientist (year 3) & Research assistant (COVID-19 Child Mental Health Study)

 Erienne is a student at the University of Windsor entering her third year of the Honours Psychology with Thesis program.
 She plans to complete a minor in Women’s and Gender Studies, and aspires to one day run her own practice as a clinical psychologist.
 Erienne is deeply interested in personality disorders and specifically enjoys doing research on Borderline Personality Disorder and the way that borderline individuals perceive the actions, words, and facial expressions and other social mannerisms of people that they interact with.
 On a more broad scale, Erienne is interested in the specific characteristics of individuals with Borderline Personality Disorder, such as impulsivity and instability.